Dog Meets Baby (Blog) is reader-supported. When you buy through links on this page, we may earn an affiliate commission at no additional cost to you.

 What to pack when you travel with young kids and dogs

-Sometimes I only take the basics such as food, collar, harness, and a leash, and sometimes Lola travels with almost as much luggage as my children.
+Sometimes I only take the basics such as food, collar, harness, and a leash, and sometimes, our dogs, Lola and Hela, travel with almost as much luggage as my children.

 Over the years, I have made a LIST* of travel items for dogs that make my life easier.
 I try to take things that are: